Here’s another application for Python and Excel: opening a folder of spreadsheets and pulling specific data from each spreadsheet.

-To manually click through each spreadsheet, locate the pay rate for the Steve and Jeff, write it down, and go to the next spreadsheet would take about 30 seconds per spreadsheet, or almost 50 minutes.
-I decided to invest 10 minutes in a Python script I could use over and over.
-The script basically opens every .xls file in the local directory and creates a list of employee names in the spreadsheet.
-If Steve or Jeff are found in the list, their salary is appended to a list.
-After all the spreadsheets are read, the script prints out the results.
-The spreadsheets are named “Timesheet_20120101.xls” for January 1, 2012, “Timesheet_20120515.xls” for May 15, 2012, etc.
+To manually click through each spreadsheet, locate the pay rate for Steve and Jeff, write it down, and go to the next spreadsheet would take about 30 seconds per spreadsheet.
+Instead of spending almost 50 minutes opening and closing spreadsheets, I decided to invest 10 minutes in a Python script I could use over and over.